-For the 2013 season five boats fished for scallops between January and July, recording a total of 193 boat days (West and South Coast Scallop Figure 5).
+For the 2014 season, three boats fished for scallops between January and July, recording a total of 201 boat days (West and South Coast Scallop Figure 6).
 The effort expended each season in the SCTF is mostly affected by scallop recruitment levels.
 As a consequence, the level of effort utilised each year closely follows stock abundance and catch levels.

-Assessment co plete:
+Assessment complete:

 AIMWTMF: Yes

-SWTMF and SC F: Not assessed
+SWTMF and SCTF: Not assessed

-Assessment me hod:
+Assessment method:

-AIMWTMF: evel 4 - Direct survey, catch rate
+AIMWTMF: Level 4 - Direct survey, catch rate

-Breeding stock evels:

 AIMWTMF: Inadequate

-SWTMF and SC F: Not assessed
+SWTMF and SCTF: Not assessed

-Projected catch ange next season (2014)
+Projected catch range next season (2015)

-AIMWTMF: Scallops nil tonnes
+AIMWTMF: Scallops Nil tonnes

 The annual fishing season arrangements in the AIMWTMF are set so that the majority of the mature scallops are able to spawn before fishing occurs.
 Breeding stocks are therefore protected to ensure that recruitment is dependent mainly on environmental conditions each year.
 This fishery is highly variable; being dependent on sporadic recruitment which appears to be strongly influenced by environmental conditions, e.g. the Leeuwin Current, water temperature.
 A pre-season survey is undertaken annually with very low recruitment since 2011.
-The 2012 recruitment survey abundance was the lowest observed since 1997, which is believed to be due to environmental conditions such as the La Niña climate pattern, strong Leeuwin Current which are associated with high water temperatures as well as the spawning stock due to the low recruitment the previous year.
-This low recruitment resulted in predicted landings that were less that the target range (95-1830 t whole weight) and therefore, the fishery was not opened for 2013.
-The very low recruitment would have also resulted in subsequent low breeding stock in 2012/13.
-The 2013 recruitment survey abundance was also very low, probably as a result of environmental conditions as well as the low breeding stock.
-The predicted landings for 2014 were again below the target range so the fishery will not open.
+The 2014 recruitment survey abundance remains extremely low, which is believed to be due to environmental conditions such as the La Niña climate pattern, strong Leeuwin Current which are associated with high water temperatures as well as the spawning stock due to the low recruitment the previous year.
+This low recruitment resulted in predicted landings that were less that the target range (95-1830 t whole weight) and therefore, the fishery was not opened for 2014.
+The predicted landings for 2015 were again below the target range so the fishery will not open.
 It may take a number of years of good environmental conditions for the spawning stock and recruitment to improve.